tylim88/FirelordJS/README.md

 🍧 Use `in`, `not-in` and `array-contains-any` with more than 10 elements array. (`not-in` has a caveat)

-🥙 All `Snapshot` are typed, chain your operations without type casting anymore!

-🍹 Avoid `orderBy` and `query` limitations for you.

 🍁 `write` operations reject unknown member and enforce partial but no undefined.

+🍹 Avoid `order` and `query` limitations for you, stopping potential run-time errors before they happen.

+✨ API closely resembles Firestore API, low learning curve.

 🦊 Zero dependencies.